marifyo/fggcosha/_posts/2015-10-06-openforbusiness.md

 Our Alumnae Chapter shall receive a percentage of each sale which will go toward our project initiatives.

-So don't wait, Shop!
+So don't wait!
+Shop!
 Shop!
 Shop!

 <div markdown="0"><a href="http://www.cafepress.com/fggcoshaalumnaeuccshop" class="btn">Shop Now</a></div>